 Below I have outlined the fundamental principles that will get your family on track.
 Do the basics, and you will get results.
 Yet, many who struggle with their kids, will read this article and find reasons to argue before even completing the final point.
 They will fight for a system that is fundamentally not working.

 That’s okay…because this game plan is for those of you ready to take action, and get results.
 There are other ways, but none come with such a high probability of success!
 So let’s get started:

 1. Start early: Get everyone on the same page.

 Have a chat with your kids.
-Tell them matter-of-factly that there are going to change.
+Tell them matter-of-factly that there is going to change.
 Let them know the days of nagging and arguing are over (yes…really over!).